Alpha HW615/Ambassador C14 Band Saws: Thrust Bearing Wear - What to Expect

 It is completely normal for the chrome coating on the bearing to wear off after some use.
 This cosmetic change does not affect performance and does not indicate a defect.

-If you ever have concerns about bearing condition or blade wear, feel free to reach out to our technical team for support.
+If you have concerns about bearing condition or blade wear, please contact our support team.

 Was this article helpful?